-Additionally, the bill establishes a tiered penalty system for trespassing offenses.
-First-time offenders face fines up to $100, while subsequent violations result in increased fines ranging from $250 to $1,000, and potential jail time for repeat offenders.
+Additionally, the bill establishes a tiered penalty system for trespassing offenses, with fines increasing for subsequent violations.
+For instance, a first offense incurs a fine of up to $100, while a third offense can result in fines of up to $1,000 or jail time.
 The legislation also specifies that individuals authorized to access these facilities can be charged with trespassing if they remain after being asked to leave without permission to return.
-Overall, the bill aims to strengthen the enforcement of trespassing laws in educational settings to ensure the safety and order of student living environments.
+Overall, the bill aims to strengthen the enforcement of trespassing laws in educational settings to ensure the safety and order of these environments.

 Statutes affected: Introduced Version: 61-3B-4